Strategic Opportunities Support (SOS)

 - Multi-Disciplinary Planning Grant: Supports development of complex cross-disciplinary research projects, through funding of activities leading to large grant applications, such as a PO1 grant.

 - Under-Represented Faculty & Senior Fellows in Clinical and Translational Research Awards: Directed at fellows and assistant professor faculty from economically under-represented and/or ethnic or racial minority backgrounds.
 The goal is to encourage fellows and junior faculty from economically or educationally disadvantaged backgrounds to remain in academia for their career, and thus increase the diversity of our faculty.

-- Post Childbearing Professional Development Leave Award Program: Designed for women clinical and translational research faculty who are returning to work after childbearing leave, and to relieve them of non-research responsibilities for up to 3 months after maternity leave.
+- New Child Leave Award: Provides support for clinical and translational research faculty who are returning to work after parental leave by relieving them of non-research responsibilities for up to 3 months following family leave.

 In addition to standard SOS grants, SOS offers additional awards in partnerships with: